bryanc8776/sep11-freedom-project/blog/entry01.md

 ### Skills
-A skill I have improved on **Time Management**.
+A skill I have improved on is **Time Management**.
 I had a lot of different assignments for my classes, so I decided to prioritize the ones that were due sooner.
 Once I got those done I moved on to others and tried to make sure I had enough time to do the assignments that were more difficult or important.
 This helped me get everything done on time.

+Another skill I have improved on is **Debugging**.
+As I went through my process of learning my tool, I tried writing my own pieces of code.
+While writing the code, I got a lot of syntax errors which made me confused since I didn't know where the error was.
+After carefully skimming through the code, I found the errors which were small, but affected the way the code ran.

 [Next](entry02.md)